sarahholder/dotfiles/README.md

-# jldeen does dotfiles - forked from holman's repo
+# thedanielfactor does dotfiles - forked from jldeen's repo

 ### macOS Configuration
 Run the following to configure macOS from scratch...